 How to Earn the GED in Washington

-The GED consists of five tests, which focus on language arts-writing, language arts -reading, science, mathematics and social studies.
+The GED consists of four tests - science, social studies, math, and language arts - and testers must receive a score of at least 145 in each of these sections to pass the exam.
 They must be taken in-person at an approved testing center and may not be taken online.
-Testing centers can be found through the SBCTC or the American Council on Education (ACE).
+Testing centers can be found through the GED website.

 Eligibility and Registration

 You are eligible to take the GED tests in the state of Washington if you meet one of the following criteria:

 - You are between 16 and 18 years of age, have not graduated from high school, are not enrolled in high school and have been judged to have a warranted reason for leaving your regular high school program by the state.

 - You are between 16 and 18 years of age and have completed a home-based educational program.

 - You are 19-years old or older, have not graduated from high school and are not enrolled in high school.

 - You are an active member of the military.

 - You are a youth in a correctional facility.